RedisJSON/RedisJSON/docs/commands/json.objkeys.md

 @return

-@array-reply of @array-reply - for each path, an array of the key names in the object as @bulk-string-reply, or @null-reply if the matching JSON value is not an object.
+@array-reply of @array-reply - for each path, an array of the key names in the object as @bulk-string-reply, or @nil-reply if the matching JSON value is not an object.

 @examples